Forensic entomology: History

-Historically, there have been several accounts of applications for, and experimentation with, forensic entomology.
-Aside from an initial case report in China from the 13th century, the primitive observation and correlation between arthropods and forensic contexts were documented in Germany and France.
-This was conducted during a mass exhumation in the late 1880s by Hofmann and Reinhard.
+Historically, several accounts of applications have been for, and experimentation with, forensic entomology.
+Along with an initial case report in China from the 13th century, the primitive observation and correlation between arthropods and forensic contexts has been documented in Germany and France.
+This observation was conducted during a mass exhumation in the late 1880s by Hofmann and Reinhard.
 However, only in the last 30 years has forensic entomology been systematically explored as a feasible source for evidence in criminal investigations.
-Through their own experiments and interest in arthropods and death, Sung Tzu, Francesco Redi, Bergeret d’Arbois, Jean Pierre Mégnin and the physiologist Hermann Reinhard have helped to lay the foundations for today's modern forensic entomology.
+Through documented experiments and focus on arthropods and death, the works of Sung Tzu, Francesco Redi, Bergeret d'Arbois, Jean Pierre Mégnin and the physiologist Hermann Reinhard form the foundations for today's modern forensic entomology.

+Over time, the study of forensic entomology evolved from an esoteric science reserved only for entomologists and forensic scientists.
+Early twentieth-century popular scientific literature began to pique a broader interest in entomology.
+The very popular ten-volume book series, Alfred Brehem's Thierleben (Life of Animals, 1876–1879) expounded on many zoological topics, including the biology of arthropods.
+The accessible writing style of French entomologist Jean-Henri Fabre was also instrumental to the popularization of entomology.
+His collection of writings Souvenirs Entomologique, written during the last half of the 19th century, is especially useful because of the meticulous attention to detail to the observed insects' behaviors and life cycles.

 Song Ci

-The Song Dynasty (960–1279) forensic science book Collected Cases of Injustice Rectified published by court judge, physician, medical scientist and writer Song Ci in 1247 contains the oldest known case of forensic entomology.
-In a murder case of 1235, a villager was stabbed to death and authorities determined that his wounds were inflicted by a sickle; this was a tool used for cutting rice at harvest time, a fact which led them to suspect a fellow peasant worker was involved.
-The local magistrate had the villagers assemble in the town square where they would temporarily relinquish their sickles.
-Within minutes, a mass of blow flies gathered around one sickle and none other, attracted to the scent of traces of blood unseen by the naked eye.
-It became apparent to all that the owner of that sickle was the culprit, the latter pleading for mercy as he was detained by authorities.
+Song Ci (sometimes called Sung Tzu) was a Song dynasty-era (960–1279) judicial intendant and polymath writer who lived in China from 1188 to 1251 AD.
+He wrote a book titled Washing Away of Wrongs/Collected Cases of Injustice Rectified in 1247 AD, which was intended as a handbook for criminal investigators and coroners so that they may assess a crime scene effectively; it subsequently became the earliest recorded account of someone using forensic entomology for judicial means.
+Here he depicts several cases in which he took notes on how a person died and determining the probable cause.
+He also explains in detail how to examine a corpse before and after burial.
+The level of detail in his explanations of all his cases laid down the fundamentals for modern forensic entomologists.
+In one murder case dated 1235, a villager was stabbed to death and authorities determined that his wounds were inflicted by a sickle, a tool used for cutting rice at harvest time, a fact which led them to suspect a fellow peasant worker was involved.
+The local magistrate had the villagers assemble in the town square, where they would temporarily relinquish their sickles.
+Within minutes, a swarm of blow flies gathered around one sickle and no others, attracted to traces of blood unseen by the naked eye.
+It became apparent to all that the owner of that sickle was the culprit, the latter pleading for mercy as authorities detained him.

-Song Ci (sometimes referred to as Sung Tzu) was a judicial intendant who lived in China 1188-1251 AD.
-In 1247 AD Song Ci wrote a book entitled Washing Away of Wrongs as a handbook for coroners.
-In this book Song Ci depicts several cases in which he took notes on how a person died and elaborates on probable causes.
-He explains in detail on how to examine a corpse both before and after burial.
-He also explains the process of how to determine a probable cause of death.
-The main purpose of this book was to be used as a guide for other investigators so they could assess the scene of the crime effectively.
-His level of detail in explaining what he observed in all his cases laid down the fundamentals for modern forensic entomologists and is the first recorded account in history of someone using forensic entomology for judicial means.